 Finding the right watch can be a complicated journey, but one of the most important aspects is finding the size that best fits your wrist.
-A watch will look unproportional if the size is off, and the human eye is trained to distinguish if something is proportional.
-To help you find the perfect size, we created this guide that covers all of the important components to focus on for watch sizes.
+Your watch will look unproportional if the size is off, and the human eye is trained to distinguish if something is proportional.
+To help you find the perfect size, we created this watch size guide that covers all of the important components to consider for watch sizes.

 Watch Case Size

 One of the most important factors of finding the right watch size is the case size.
 Generally, a larger case size works well with a larger wrist and vice versa.
 To choose the right case size, measure the circumference of your wrist.
 If you’re unable to find a good measuring tape, a dollar bill is 6 inches and can be used as a measurement.
 These are the general guidelines for choosing a size based on your wrist circumference:

 - If your wrist circumference is 6 to 7 inches, you want a 38mm, 40mm, or 42mm case.

 - If your wrist circumference is 7.5 to 8 inches, you want a case between 44 and 46mm.

 Though it may vary, women typically wear watches with 34mm - 40mm cases while men’s watches are typically 40mm - 46mm.
 Measurements between 38mm - 42mm are considered to be unisex sizes.